ryanswrt/autoform-slingshot/README.md

   }
 },
 // NOTICE!
 This is optional.
-// But without you don't store any values if using type [Object].
+// But without it you don't store any values if using type [Object].
 'picture.$.key': { type: String },
 // Optional, but without you don't save the filename.
 'picture.$.filename': { type: String },